 If an instructor has reason to believe that a student has violated the integrity policy by cheating, plagiarizing, lying, stealing, vandalizing or facilitating academic dishonesty in others, he/she is to indicate to the student that there is a problem and arrange for a meeting.
 During that meeting the charge is to be explained to the student, and the student is asked whether he/she wishes to take responsibility.

-In cases where students take responsibility, the instructor should assign sanctions related to the course and return the completed Incident Form to the assistant vice president for academic affairs.
+In cases where students take responsibility, the instructor should assign sanctions related to the course and return the completed Incident Form to the associate provost for assessment and academic operations.

-In cases where the student does not take responsibility, the instructor should complete the Incident Form, taking it and any evidence to the assistant vice president for academic affairs who will arrange for a hearing before the judicial board.
+In cases where the student does not take responsibility, the instructor should complete the Incident Form, taking it and any evidence to the associate provost for assessment and academic operations who will arrange for a hearing before the honor board.

 The instructor is responsible for completing the grade report for the course the student is enrolled in.
 In no case may an honor code F (or any reduction in grades or student credit for work) be assigned in a course without the necessary paperwork and procedures having been followed to verify an integrity violation has occurred and the student was made aware of the charge.

-The office of the provost/vice president for academic affairs will determine and administer any institutional sanctions (in addition to course related sanctions given by the faculty).
+The office of the provost will determine and administer any institutional sanctions (in addition to course related sanctions given by the faculty).
 Institutional sanctions include, but are not limited to probation, suspension or dismissal from the institution for students whose violations are grievous or repeat offenses.

-In order to monitor the integrity behaviors and record of each student, it is vital that instructors submit an incident report for each student who has violated the integrity policy, even when the faculty members elects to assign only minimal (or no) course sanctions.
+In order to monitor the integrity behaviors and record of each student, it is vital that instructors submit an incident report for each student who has violated academic integrity policies, even when the faculty members elect to assign only minimal (or no) course sanctions.